This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 For a motorhome or campervan in France, le camping sauvage (wild camping) means parking and sleeping in your motorhome anywhere that’s not a campsite or designated camping ground.
 This could be overnight stays by the road, in a car-park, on some unused waste land and so on.

-Grab our 14-21 day France itinerary, packed with campsites, aires, attractions and insider tips.
+Let us do the planning for you and grab our France motorhome itinerary, packed with campsites, aires, attractions and insider tips.

-Get up every morning knowing your day is planned with driving routes, overnight stops and attractions marked out for you on your interactive map.
+Let us do the hard work for you!
+Get up every day knowing your trip is planned with driving routes, overnight stops and attractions marked out for you on your interactive map.

 How Does This Affect Wild Camping in France in a Campervan or Motorhome?